Asteroid impact prediction: Kiso Observatory (Tomo-e Gozen)

 The Kiso Observatory uses a 1.05m Schmidt telescope on Mt.
 Ontake near Tokyo in Japan.
 In late 2019 the Kiso Observatory added a new instrument to the telescope, "Tomo-e Gozen", designed to detect fast moving and rapidly changing objects.
 It has a wide field of view (20 square degrees) and scans the sky in just 2 hours, far faster than any other survey as of 2021.
 This puts it squarely in the warning survey category.
 In order to scan the sky so quickly, the camera captures 2 frames per second, which means the sensitivity is lower than other metre class telescopes (which have much longer exposure times), giving a limiting magnitude of just 18.
 However, despite not being able to see dimmer objects which are detectable by other surveys, the ability to scan the entire sky several times per night allows it to spot fast moving asteroids that other surveys miss.
-It has discovered a significant number of near earth asteroids as a result (for example see List of asteroid close approaches to Earth in 2021).
+It has discovered a significant number of near-Earth asteroids as a result (for example see List of asteroid close approaches to Earth in 2021).

-Large Synoptic Survey Telescope
+Rubin Observatory (Large Synoptic Survey Telescope)

-The Large Synoptic Survey Telescope (LSST) is a wide-field survey reflecting telescope with an 8.4 meter primary mirror, currently under construction on Cerro Pachón in Chile.
+The Rubin Observatory, originally named the Large Synoptic Survey Telescope (LSST), is a wide-field survey reflecting telescope with an 8.4 meter primary mirror, currently being commissioned on Cerro Pachón in Chile.
 It will survey the entire available sky around every three nights.
-Science operations are due to begin in 2022.
-Scanning the sky relatively fast but also being able to detect objects down to apparent magnitude 27, it should be good at detecting nearby fast moving objects as well as excellent for larger slower objects that are currently further away.
+Science operations are due to begin in late 2025.
+Scanning the sky relatively fast but also being able to detect objects down to apparent magnitude 27, the survey is intended to specialise in detecting nearby fast moving objects and excel in finding for larger slower objects located at a bigger distance.

 Near-Earth Object Surveillance Mission

 A planned space-based 0.5m infrared telescope designed to survey the Solar System for potentially hazardous asteroids.
 The telescope will use a passive cooling system, and so unlike its predecessor NEOWISE, it will not suffer from a performance degradation due to running out of coolant.
 It does still have a limited mission duration however as it needs to use propellant for orbital station keeping in order to maintain its position at SEL1.
-From here, the mission will search for asteroids hidden from earth based satellites by the sun's glare.
-It is planned for launch in 2026.
+From here, the mission will search for asteroids hidden from Earth based satellites by the Sun's glare.
+As of October 2025, it is planned for launch in September 2027.